mikependon/RepoDB.NET/pages/operations/bulkinsert.md

 The arguments `isReturnIdentity`, and `usePhysicalPseudoTempTable` is provided on this operation.

-The `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identity will be set-back to the data entities.
+The `isReturnIdentity` is used to define the behaviour of the execution whether the newly generated identities will be set-back to the data entities.
 By default, it is disabled.

 The `usePhysicalPseudoTempTable` is used to define whether a physical pseudo-table will be created during the operation.
 This will only work if the `isReturnIdentity` is `true`.
 By default, a temporary table (i.e.: `#TableName`) is used.